r0ry2/final_project-/README.md

 ___

-Development Operations: DevOps is a workflow approach that combines software development and IT operations, with the goal of delivering software faster, more reliably, and more consistently through automation.
+1. DevOps( Development Operation): is a workflow approach that combines software development and IT operations, with the goal of delivering software faster, more reliably, and more consistently through automation.

 Automation is about making everything work with minimal human interaction in these types of processes:
 - testing